Skip to Main Content

 ES can cause period like pain or cramping and/or a small amount of spotting or bleeding after the procedure but the discomfort should be manageable with over the counter pain relief.
 Around 1 in every 200 women having this type of procedure may feel faint afterwards but this is usually brief and we will make sure you are feeling well before you leave the clinic.

-The independent regulator of fertility treatment, the Human Fertilisation and Embryology Authority (HFEA), has developed a ‘red-amber-green’ rating system and provides information on their website about treatments that are offered on top of your routine fertility treatment – known as treatment add-ons.
-They consider that the only way to be confident that a treatment is effective enough to be used routinely is to carry out a randomised controlled trial (RCT).
-In an RCT, patients are assigned randomly to two groups: a treatment group, given the new treatment and a control group, given a well-tried treatment or a placebo.
+The independent regulator of fertility treatment, the Human Fertilisation and Embryology Authority (HFEA), has developed a new rating system and provides information about treatments that are offered on top of your routine fertility treatment – known as treatment add-ons.
+Their add-on ratings are based on published evidence, which the HFEA deems to be of suitable quality and quantity.